 The whole fitness industry was negatively affected by the Covid-19 outbreak.
-With having had the LifeFit studios closed again in the course of the second lockdown, the LFG expects further implications on future financial performance from a short/mid-term perspective.
+With having had the LifeFit studios closed for around 10 months, the LFG expects further implications on future financial performance from a short/mid-term perspective.
 By ensuring best-in-class hygiene standards we will comfort the members to work-out and come back to routine since clubs are reopen again from mid of June 2021 onwards.
-First month's key drivers make confident for a rapid operational rebound of the business once restrictions are fully removed.
+Last month's key drivers make confident for operational rebound of the business since restrictions are fully removed.
 In the long-term LFG is confident that health and fitness will be even more focused in the society.